Parasite (2019 film): Development

 The idea for Parasite originated in 2013.
 While working on Snowpiercer, Bong was encouraged by a theatre actor friend to write a play.
 He had been a tutor for the son of a wealthy family in Seoul in his early 20s and considered turning his experience into a stage production.
-The film's title, Parasite, was selected by Bong as it served a double meaning, which he had to convince the film's marketing group to use.
-Bong said "Because the story is about the poor family infiltrating and creeping into the rich house, it seems very obvious that Parasite refers to the poor family, and I think that's why the marketing team was a little hesitant.
+The film's title, Parasite, was selected by Bong as it served a double meaning, and he had to convince the film's marketing group to use it.
+He said: "Because the story is about the poor family infiltrating and creeping into the rich house, it seems very obvious that Parasite refers to the poor family, and I think that's why the marketing team was a little hesitant.
 But if you look at it the other way, you can say that rich family, they're also parasites in terms of labor.
 They can't even wash dishes, they can't drive themselves, so they leech off the poor family's labor.
 So both are parasites."